mrma2318/Election_Analysis_Module3/README.md

 Please referr to [PyPoll_Challenge.py](https://github.com/mrma2318/Election_Analysis_Module3/blob/aaca41ab6e4353fe2bcc0318a112793201f6d6de/PyPoll_Challenge.py) for completed and combined code analysis of the election data for both the candidate and county.

 Once the script had been completed and the analysis was successful, I printed the election results to it's own text file, [election_analysis.txt](https://github.com/mrma2318/Election_Analysis_Module3/blob/aaca41ab6e4353fe2bcc0318a112793201f6d6de/analysis/election_analysis.txt).

-### Challenges and Difficulties

 ## Analysis Summary
 The analysis of the election show that: